You can find my most recent publications at my INSPIRE profile.

 The existence of solitons—stable, long-lived, and localized field configurations—is a generic prediction in many important physical scenarios, such as cosmic inflation and ultralight dark matter.
 They are also excellent targets for exploring the mathematical aspects of nonlinear dynamics.
 My research aims to understand:

-• The nonlinear properties of a single soliton, including stability, decay rates, polarization/macroscopic spin, quantum effects, general relativity effects, etc.
+• Nonlinear properties of a single soliton, including decay rates, polarization, quantum and general relativity effects, etc.

 • The interactions between solitons and their surrounding environments.